Nepomuk1999/ConcertMaster/README.md

 **InteliJ has a bug!**
 1. **Do not "auto import" the maven dependencies**
 2. **Instead right click on the pom.xml in the root directory and select "reimport" in the Maven submenu!**

-**otherwise the file "Server/idea/Server.iml" will be flooded with unnecessary entries**
+**Otherwise the file "Server/idea/Server.iml" will be flooded with unnecessary entries**

 ## Project structure
 * Server